7 Summers

 "7 Summers" is a song by American country music singer Morgan Wallen from his second studio album, Dangerous: The Double Album (2021).
 Wallen wrote the song along with Shane McAnally and Josh Osborne, and it was produced by Joey Moi.
-Wallen did not originally intend to include the song on the album however, following a demo version of the song gaining popularity on social media, he decided on its inclusion.
+Wallen did not originally intend to include the song on the album, but following a demo version of the song gaining popularity on social media, he decided on its inclusion.
 The song was officially released as the second single of the album on August 14, 2020.
 A country and soft rock track, it features suspended chords and guitar layering.
 Lyrically, Wallen sings of his lost love and reminisces about their romance that took place, as the title suggests, seven summers ago.